 In the 1940s and 1950s several Māori families lived in camps at Ōpiki, working for vegetable growers.
 May Te Peeti recalled that ‘children worked alongside their parents, digging up potatoes, carrots, and parsnips with four-pronged forks and shearing knives … Steel from the old winding gramophones was the best for making special knives to weed rows and rows of onions a mile long’.
 1

 Former flax-growing area on State Highway 56, on the south (left) bank of the Manawatū River.
 Converted into farms in the 1920s, it was mostly pasture except for some potato and onion cropping.
 A distinctive suspension toll bridge across the river operated from 1918 to 1969.

 Many Māori casual workers were re-housed in Shannon from rural shacks in the 1950s and 1960s.
-In 2006, 40% of the population identified with Māori ethnicity (compared with 14.6% nationally).
+In 2013, 42.8% of the population identified with Māori ethnicity (compared with 14.9% nationally).
 Manufacturing businesses, set up in the 1960s, were reduced to only one by 1987.
-In 2001 the Richmond fellmongery was the town’s largest employer.
+In 2013 the Richmond fellmongery, the town’s largest employer, closed.
 Owlcatraz, an educational park, is a tourist attraction.

 Mangahao power station and dams

 Located 10 km into the Tararua Range from Shannon.
 Water from the east-flowing Mangahao River is channelled through pipelines on the steep slope above the station.
 The drop is more than five times that at Niagara Falls in North America, ending at the west-flowing Mangaore Stream.